ai-edit/ai-edit/README.md

 ## Features

-- **Natural Language Interface**: Describe changes in plain English
+  - **Natural Language Interface**: Describe changes in plain English.
-- **Azure OpenAI Integration**: Leverages GPT-5 and other Azure AI models
+  - **Azure OpenAI Integration**: Leverages models deployed on Azure AI.
-- **Repository Context Awareness**: Understands your codebase structure and patterns
+  - **Repository Context Awareness**: Understands your codebase structure to inform the AI.
-- **Safety First**: Dry-run mode, backups, and confirmations before changes
+  - **Safety First**: Includes a dry-run mode, backups, and interactive confirmation before applying changes.
-- **Git Integration**: Tracks changes and integrates with your version control workflow
+  - **Uses Git for Precise Patching**: Generates `diffs` and applies them using Git to preserve file formatting and make precise changes.
-- **Multi-file Operations**: Can modify multiple files in a single operation
+  - **Multi-file Operations**: Can parse and apply changes to multiple files in a single operation.
-- **Smart Context Building**: Automatically includes relevant code context
+  - **Externalized Prompts**: Manages prompts in external files for easier customization.

 ## Installation

 ### Prerequisites

   - Python 3.8 or higher
   - Git (for repository management)
   - Azure OpenAI API access

 ### Install from Source